jdx/mise/docs/faq.md

 ## How do I migrate from asdf?

-First, just install mise with `mise activate` like in the getting started guide and remove asdf from your shell rc file.
+First, just install mise with `mise activate` as described in the [getting started guide](/getting-started) and remove asdf from your shell rc file.
+Then run `mise install` in a directory with an asdf `.tool-versions` file and mise will install the tools.

-Then you can just run `mise install` in a directory with an asdf `.tool-versions` file and it will install the runtimes.
-You could attempt to avoid this by copying the internal directory from asdf over to mise with `cp -r ~/.asdf ~/.local/share/mise`.
-That _should_ work because they use the same structure, however this isn't officially supported or regularly tested.
-Alternatively you can set `MISE_DATA_DIR=~/.asdf` and see what happens.

 ## How compatible is mise with asdf?